Balochistan Launches E-tendering Process - UrduPoint

 Balochistan would be the first province to launch all tenders through e-bidding process which would not only expedite the process but also eliminate corruption and kickbacks in the development works.

-The government contractors and suppliers have been directed to register their firms in the e-tendering system, a senior official of Balochistan government told APP on Wednesday.
+The government contractors and suppliers have been directed to register their firms in the e-tendering system, a senior official of Balochistan government told APP.

 "Steps are being taken to speed up work on government projects through modern technology implementation in all departments to meet new challenges," he added.